 Prerequisites and What You’ll Need

-Start with the accounts, permissions, and skills that remove friction so content moves from idea to publish without gatekeeping.
+Begin with the accounts, permissions, and skills needed to make content move smoothly from idea to publication without any obstacles.
 Get workspace-level access, a reliable scheduling system, basic design assets, and a small set of automation credentials — those four things alone accelerate iteration and reduce rework.

 Time estimates and difficulty